What is your minimum GPA or required SAT or ACT score?

 Does the University of Chicago grant second bachelor’s degrees?

 We do not offer second bachelor’s degrees.
-Please visit the website of the Graham School of General Studies for information on post-baccalaureate coursework and non-degree-program coursework.
+Please visit the website of the Graham School of Continuing Liberal and Professional Studies for information on post-baccalaureate coursework and non-degree-program coursework.

 May I apply to UChicago for entry in the Winter or Spring quarters?